workingDog/kmlToGeojson/README.md

 For convenience, some of these libraries are included here in the lib directory.

+Note, Java 8 is required.

 ## Installation and packaging

-To use as a library, add the following dependency to build.sbt:

-    libraryDependencies += "com.github.workingDog" %% "kmltogeojson" % "1.0"

 The easiest way to compile and package the application from source is to use [SBT](http://www.scala-sbt.org/).
 To assemble the application and all its dependencies into a single jar file type:

     sbt assembly

-This will produce "kmltogeojson_2.11-1.0.jar" in the "./target/scala-2.11" directory.
+This will produce "kmltogeojson_2.11-XX.jar" in the "./target/scala-2.11" directory.

-For convenience a build **kmltogeojson_2.11-1.0.jar** file is included in the lib directory.
+You can download the **kmltogeojson_2.11-1.0.jar** file from [maven repository](https://mvnrepository.com/artifact/com.github.workingDog/kmltogeojson_2.11)

 ## Usage